Table of Contents

 11. Storage and Post Harvest Activities

 This is a stage of the post-harvest system during which the products/yields are kept in such a way as to be safe for future use or purposes.
 This is also a very important cultivation tip in crop production.
 Storage is done to reduce food spoilage, pests, and micro-organisms, theft.
 Harvesting is a key role in food security and done using different methods.
-The one we know well of is barns, rhombus, or storage sacks.
+The one we know well of are barns, rhombus, or storage sacks.

 12. The Great Decision